 One of the first steps in creating an excellent essential marketing strategy is the creation of a buyer persona.
 Knowing who is going to use your services and buy your products as well as understanding them is a must for excellent results and growth.

 Yet knowing is not enough.
-What will help you use the knowledge of who your buyer persona is, is figuring out how to speak their language, how to meet their expectations and interests and convert that website traffic into loyal customers.
+What will help you use the knowledge of who your buyer persona is, is figuring out how to speak their language, how to meet their expectations and interests, and convert that website traffic into loyal customers.

 Figure Out Who Your Buyer Persona is

 Analyzing is one of the most significant processes for a business to succeed.
 Online or not, the statistics can give insights and get entrepreneurs to achieve whatever they want.
 This is considered to be significant to all marketing tactics that owners might have.
-Because of the comprehensions that they provide, things happen in an easier way.
+Because of the comprehension that they provide, things happen in an easier way.

 Marketing strategists usually base their whole campaigns on the buyer persona they have painted.
 What it actually means is you imagine the person staying on the other side of the monitor, the one that makes purchases and is most likely to do it again.